grkis/A3Web/initialplan.md

 - Template and general layout of the page decided as a group
 - Single group-authored CSS document
 - Code consistency
-  - Variable names: Lower case?
-Upper case?
-Mix?
+  - Variable names: Lower case.
+No single letter variables
   - Comments: Include inspirations, inspiration source (if applicable), include name of the owner of the section (follow assignment guide)